xmidt-org/argus/chrysom/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/xmidt-org/argus/chrysom.svg)](https://pkg.go.dev/github.com/xmidt-org/argus/chrysom)

 ## Summary
-This package enables CRUD operations on the items stored in Argus  The items being stored are valid JSON objects.
+This package enables CRUD operations on the items stored in Argus.
+The items being stored are valid JSON objects.
 The package also provides a listener that is able to poll from Argus on an interval.

 ## CRUD Operations